-The section of the Income Tax Act governing the rollover affects, among other things, the type of property eligible for transfer, whether the transferor can receive anything other than shares in return and whether an election is required.
+The section of the Income Tax Act governing the rollover prescribes, among other things, the type of property eligible for transfer, whether the transferor can receive anything other than shares in return and whether an election is required.

 To the extent that all or a portion of the purchase price is represented by debt that is not due to the vendor until after the end of the year, a reserve may be available to defer a portion of the gain that is taxable to the vendor.
 For disposals of shares, the reserve is limited to 5 years.
-At least one-fifth of the gain must be included in the vendor’s income in each year of disposal and the 4 immediately following years.
+At least one-fifth of the gain must be included in the vendor’s income in each year of disposal and the immediately following 4 years.
 For capital gains arising from a sale of assets, the same type of reserve is available to the extent that a portion of the consideration relating to capital property is not due to the vendor until after the end of the year.
 This reserve is not available for recaptured depreciation.
-For non-capital property, a three-year reserve on the portion of the profit from the sale relating to proceeds not yet payable may be available.
+For non-capital property, a 3-year reserve on the portion of the profit from the sale relating to proceeds not yet payable may be available.
 No reserve is available on the sale of goodwill.
 Reserves on certain disposals of property among related parties could be denied.

 Concerns of the seller